 Digital preservation policies

-Evaluation of the value of preservation.
+- Evaluation of the preservation value.

 - Identification and classification

-- Verification of the integrity of the materials
+- Verification of material integrity

 - Content characterization